Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_Analog_In.rst

 .. note::

- The Industrial Dual Analog In Bricklet is discontinued.
-We are selling our remaining stock.
+ The Industrial Dual Analog In Bricklet is discontinued and is no longer sold.
 The :ref:`Industrial Dual Analog In Bricklet 2.0 <industrial_dual_analog_in_v2_bricklet>` is the recommended replacement.

 Features
 --------